 Table 1 presents groundwater extractions by water use sector, including the method of measurement and accuracy of measurement for GEMS pumping in the Langley Area Subbasin.
 Urban use data from MCWRA aggregates municipal wells, small public water systems, and industrial wells.
-Pumping data from SWRCB do not include specific measurement method or accuracy but do include whether groundwater use for water systems was metered; 35 of the 48 public drinking water systems that reported 2020 pumping to the SWRCB were metered.
-Agricultural use accounted for 7% of groundwater extraction in 2020; urban and industrial use accounted for 63%; rural domestic use accounted for 29%.
+Pumping data from SWRCB do not include specific measurement method or accuracy but do include whether groundwater use for water systems was metered; 27 of the 49 public drinking water systems that reported 2021 pumping to the SWRCB were metered.
+Agricultural use accounted for 6% of groundwater extraction in 2021; urban and industrial use accounted for 53%; rural domestic use accounted for 41%.
+The urban and total groundwater extraction estimates are likely less than actually occurred, since not all of public drinking water systems reported 2021 pumping to the SWRCB and there are agricultural areas that did not report extraction to MCWRA.
 It is important to note that agricultural pumping is reported by MCWRA for the period November 1 through October 31, whereas urban pumping is reported on a calendar year basis.
 Rural domestic pumping is estimated on a calendar year basis.
 No groundwater was extracted for managed wetlands or managed recharge.
 Groundwater use by natural vegetation is assumed to be small and was not estimated for this report.

+The total reported groundwater extraction in reporting year 2021 was 1,460 AF/yr in the Subbasin.
 Figure 2 color codes the general location and volume of groundwater extractions in the Subbasin.
-Urban pumping is represented by the boundaries of the public water systems and the agricultural pumping is represented by circles.
+Urban pumping is represented by the boundaries of the public water systems and circles represent the agricultural pumping.

 Water Use Sector Groundwater Extraction Method of Measurement Accuracy of Measurement Rural Domestic Wells 600 Estimated by applying a constant rate of 0.3 AF/yr. to all non-vacant residential use parcels.
-Water usage for parcels outside c public drinking water systems ranged from 0.26 to 0.51 AF/yr./dwelling.
-Urban 1,300 MCWRA's Groundwater Reporting MCWRA ordinances 3717 and Agricultural 150 Program allows 3 different reporting methods: water flowmeter, electrical meter, or hour meter.
-For 2020, 83% of extractions were calculated using a flowmeter, 16% electrical meter and 1%-hour meter.
-3718 require annual flowmeter calibration, and that flowmeters be accurate to within +/- 5%.
+Water usage for parcels outside of public drinking water systems ranged from 0.26 to 0.51 AF/yr./dwelling.
+Urban 770 MCWRA's Groundwater Reporting Agricultural 90 Program allows 3 different reporting methods: water flowmeter, electrical meter, or hour meter.
+For 2021, 83% of extractions were calculated using a flowmeter, 16% electrical meter and 1%-hour meter.
+Method of measurement is not available for data from the SWRCB but 55% of the water systems meter their groundwater use.
+MCWRA ordinances 3717 and 3718 require annual flowmeter calibration, and that flowmeters be accurate to within +/- 5%.
 The same ordinance requires annual pump efficiency tests.
 SVBGSA assumes an electrical meter accuracy of +/- 5%.
 Managed Wetlands 0 N/A N/A Managed Recharge 0 N/A N/A Natural Vegetation 0 De-minimis and not estimated.
-Unknown Total 2,050
+Unknown Total 1,460

 Table 1.
-2020 Groundwater Extraction by Water Use Sector (AF/yr.)
+2021 Groundwater Extraction by Water Use Sector (AF/yr.)

 Note: Agricultural pumping is reported on a MCWRA reporting year basis whereas urban is reported in calendar-year basis.
 Rural domestic pumping is estimated on a calendar year basis.
+The Orchard Lane Water System #02 that serves 32 people reported using approximately 540 AF of groundwater in 2021; this is likely a reporting error and is therefore excluded from the urban total.
 N/A = Not Applicable.